Gixx/worstpractice.github.io/README.md

 To access the container, you need to simply run:

 ```
-docker exec -it webpack bash
+docker exec -it webpack-wp bash
 ```

 Inside the container for the first time it's worth to make sure everything is up to date, so run: